alkun-org/open-bayan/language/README.md

 # Bayan Language

 There are many proven open standards available out there (OpenAPI, Json-schema, RAML, Cue), however most of them are too verbose, ambiguous and somewhat complicated.
-After many iterations, we came up with a clean and concise DSL that average developer can quickly graps the concept called Al-Bayan (or just Bayan for simplicity).
+After many iterations, we came up with a clean and concise DSL that average developer can quickly graps the concept called Bayan Definition Language.

 *This specification will be frozen by July 2023*